thoughtspot/dev-workshop/workshop.md

 ![C24-styled](images/C24-styled.png)

-## Part 2 Summary
+## Summary
 Duration: 05:00

-At this stage, you've completed your app and should have a great understanding of how you can use the Visual Embed SDK.
-Great job!
+Congratulations you have completed the workshop!
+At this stage, you've completed your application and should have a great understanding of how you can use the capabilities of ThoughtSpot Everywhere to enhance the Slingshot application.

 Check out [the completed app](https://codesandbox.io/s/dazzling-wave-86pb82) and compare your code.

-## Conclusion
-Duration: 05:00

-Congratulations.
-You have completed the ThoughtSpot Developer Workshop.
-Thoughout the workshop, you’ve created an instance of ThoughtSpot, complete with sample visualizations to find insight from business data, and built an entire web app to embed these components using the developer tools and SDKs provided by ThoughtSpot Everywhere.
+### Additional Resources

 We’ve only scratched the surface of the features available to developers with ThoughtSpot Everywhere.
 To keep learning more, the following guides are a great starting point: